Kryzhopil: History

-Kryzhopil was founded in 1866 during the construction of Kiev-Odessa railroad and named after village Krzyżopol, located 17 km from the modern settlement.
+Kryzhopil was founded in 1866 during the construction of Kyiv-Odesa railroad and named after village Krzyżopol, located 17 km from the modern settlement.
 Railway station started to operate in August 1870.
 Since foundation to 1923 the settlement was a part of Olgopolsky Uyezd of Podolian Governorate.

 During World War II, Kryzhopil was occupied by Romanian forces and became a part of Transnistria Governorate.
-The settlement was liberated by the Red Army on 17 March 1944.
+The settlement was retaken by the Red Army on 17 March 1944.

+Until 26 January 2024, Kryzhopil was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Kryzhopil became a rural settlement.

 Notable people

 Notable people that were born or lived in Kryzhopil include: